-Products can be delivered within the UK and internationally by post or be collected in person from the Goldsmiths’ Centre in London.
+Products can be delivered within the UK and internationally (to the USA, Canada, Australia and New Zealand) by post or be collected in person from the Goldsmiths’ Centre in London.
 All postage charges are determined by the total value of your order, product weight and delivery destination.

 Once you have decided to buy a product, you will be taken through the checkout process where the shipping fee will be calculated and added to your total for purchase, or you can elect to collect the item(s) from the Goldsmiths' Centre.
 Some items have additional shipping charges and extended delivery times as noted on the online individual product page.

 VAT of 20% will be applied to all purchases where the designer or maker is VAT registered.

 How will I know if my order has been processed successfully?

 Once you have made your order, you will receive a receipt by email with a summary of your order.
 At this point your order is confirmed and payment will be taken from your card.

 Please check the product description for the estimated delivery time.
 We do not have a facility for you to check the progress of your order.
 However, a follow-up email will then be sent once the items have been dispatched to you.
 Please call our Box Office on 020 7566 7650 or email firstname.lastname@example.org for further information on tracking your order.

 If an item you have requested is temporarily out of stock it will not be included in your order, you will not be charged for it, but we will notify you by email if it becomes available.

 How long will my order take to arrive?
 Orders for delivery to UK addresses will be sent by Royal Mail Special Delivery, first class if valued under £20 and if valued over £20 by Royal Mail Special Delivery.
 International orders (to the USA, Canada, Australia and New Zealnd) will be sent by Royal Mail's International Tracking service.